tchauffi/ChessSight/README.md

 ChessSight is a computer vision project designed to identify and classify chess pieces on a chessboard using image processing techniques.
 This repository contains the code and resources needed to detect chess pieces in real-time, providing a foundation for applications in automated chess analysis and gameplay.

+## Development roadmap

+The goal of the projet is to create a chessboard detection and piece classification system that can be used in various applications, such as:
+- **Chess training**: Helping players improve their skills by analyzing their games.
+- **Chess analysis**: Providing insights into game strategies and tactics.
+- **Chess streaming**: Enhancing the viewing experience for online chess games by overlaying real-time analysis and commentary.

+Current roadmap is :

+* [ ] Chessboard detection: Implementing a robust algorithm to detect chessboards in images and videos.
+* [ ] Piece classification: Developing a machine learning model to classify chess pieces based on their appearance.
+* [ ] Real-time processing: Optimizing the system for real-time performance, allowing for live analysis of chess games.

 ## Prerequisites

 Before installing, make sure you have: